 Finally, Ohio Valley University community members should not display any weapon in a threatening manner.

-Section 3: Additional University Regulations and Policies
+SECTION 3: Additional University Regulations and Policies

 Each facility on the campus of Ohio Valley University has unique operating hours, which serves to ensure that community property and community members are protected.
-Ohio Valley University community members should respect the operating hours of each facility, and should not enter campus facilities without authorization or during unauthorized times
+Ohio Valley University community members should respect the operating hours of each facility, and should not enter campus facilities without authorization or during unauthorized times.

 The Ohio Valley University community is tobacco-free, which means that members of the community should not possess or use tobacco products on campus or at any University-sponsored event.
+This includes e-cigarettes and all vaping devices.

 Students who need information concerning the health risks associated with tobacco use may talk with the Office of Student Life.